SamuelCasellas/samuelcasellas.github.io/README.md

 # Initial Thoughts

-// HEY TODO: YOU NEED A BACKGROUND SCRIPTING SERVER THAT YOUR EXTENSION NEEDS TO INTERACt WITH IF YOU WANT TO IMPLEMENT LIBRARY OF BABEL AS A PASSWORD MANAGER!!!
+~~HEY TODO: YOU NEED A BACKGROUND SCRIPTING SERVER THAT YOUR EXTENSION NEEDS TO INTERACt WITH IF YOU WANT TO IMPLEMENT LIBRARY OF BABEL AS A PASSWORD MANAGER!!!~~

+Nope, we are not using the Library of Babel; it is an external dependency.

 # Concerns
 ## Grant